© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Field system S of Malham Cove is a scheduled monument protected by Historic England under reference 1004142.
 View the official record →

-Field system S of Malham Cove is a medieval strip field system located in the limestone landscape of the Craven Lowlands near Malham in North Yorkshire.
+Field system S of Malham Cove is a prehistoric or Romano-British agricultural landscape situated on the limestone plateau near Malham in the Yorkshire Dales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004142.

 Field system S of Malham Cove is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004142.